Holistic Health, Germs and Disease

 Pasteur and Béchamp endured a rivalry about who better understood the true cause of disease.
 Pasteur’s ideas, likely due to the confidence boost from life saving immunization practices, became more popular in the west.
 Western medicine grew from Pasteur’s theory and led in the development and use of vaccinations, antibiotics and other antimicrobials.

 In short, immunization, as first used, was a crude tool that was effective and was used despite little to no understanding of it at the time.
 Though, it did save many lives.
 Looking forward, immunization would be best used as a last resort or emergency measure.
 Essentially, it should only be used for human survival.
 If we only kill the infection without addressing the dysfunction in the patient’s immune system the patient may become sick again by the same means, or perhaps some other infection.
 When the immune system is compromised, an infection may further weaken and/or burden the immune system.
 By focusing on supporting the body’s immune function, the body will handle the infections on its own and maintain an appropriate amount and diversity of germs.
-Supporting the immune system and striving for healthy tissues should be our first line of defence.
+Supporting the immune system and striving for healthy tissues should be our first line of defense.
 These are major components of being responsible for your health.

 Note: Healers who rely on natural remedies and may also make the mistake of targeting germs by using anti-microbial herbs prematurely.